astronomy-commons/lsdb/docs/getting-started.rst

 Saving the Result
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-For large results, it won't be possible to :func:`lsdb.catalog.Catalog.compute` since the full result won't be able to fit into memory.
+For large results, it won't be possible to :func:`lsdb.catalog.Catalog.compute` since the full result won't be
-So instead, we can run the computation and save the results directly to disk in hats format.
+able to fit into memory.
+So instead, we can run the computation and save the results directly to disk in HATS
+format.

 .. code-block:: python